burslf/ng-blueshop-frontend/README.md

 You cannot modify or redistribute this code without explicit permission from the copyright holder.

-You have no rights to do anything at all with this code.

 In the particular case of GitHub, you can fork the repository and view the code, but nothing more.